 Banks offer many services, including online banking, checking and savings accounts.
 It is advisable to open an account at a commercial bank.
-This will give you access to your money easily and safely for paying any bills by check.
+This will give you access to your money easily and safely for paying any bills.
 Also, all banks can accept wire transfers from your family overseas and automatically post the money to your account.
 There is usually a charge for this service.

-At the beginning of the semester you will have the opportunity to set up an account with the Wells Fargo Bank, which is located close to campus.
+At the beginning of the semester you will have the opportunity to set up an account with a local bank located close to campus.

-Wells Fargo will send you a statement every month or post it online.
+The bank will send you a statement every month or post it online.
 Your bank statement will contain copies of checks you have written, plus a list of all transactions you made that month.
 It is important to check your statement every month.
 You must let your bank know about any mistakes you find, so the bank can correct them.
 Banks in the United States have a responsibility to protect your account, and mistakes are very rare.
 However, they will quickly correct any mistakes once you report them